NikKowPHP/social-brain/chapters/chapter-14.md

 Bad-faith actors thrive in ambiguity.
 Move the conversation from verbal to written.
 *   **The Script:** *"That's an important point.
 To make sure I capture it accurately, could you please send me an email with the specifics on that?"*
 This forces them to translate vague assertions into concrete data and creates a written record.

+Maria used this protocol in her meetings with David, calmly deflecting his attacks and forcing him to commit his vague "risks" to writing, containing the political threat to her project.